e-CLOSE/Toolbox/Tools/H5P_in_Moodle.md

 ## Additional details

 - Subscription mode: Company account
-- Platform: N/A
 - Tested by: HTW (Xenia);TUL (Gertruda)
-- Comments: N/A

 ## References (links, howtos, tutorials, bibliography, sites, etc.)

-This section should include additional references and links to help in understanding and using the tool.

 - H5P in Moodle website: [H5P in Moodle](https://docs.moodle.org/311/en/H5P)
 - H5P: [H5P](https://h5p.org/)